 Origin of Air Purifiers

-The very first air-purifying apparatus was developed by Lewis P. Haslett and received its patent in 1848 [Explore our Service: Patentability Search].
+The very first air-purifying apparatus was developed by Lewis P. Haslett and received its patent in 1848.
 In the 1850s, John Stenhouse used charcoal filters as an air purifier.
-This led to the development of gas masks which were used in the London industries as a personal filter to protect workers from toxic gases.
+Also. this led to the development of gas masks which were used in the London industries as a personal filter to protect workers from toxic gases.
 In 1940, the US Atomic Energy Commission invented the HEPA filter to clean air contaminated with radioactive particles.
 After World War II, the HEPA filter was released to the public and is now majorly being used by air purifier companies as a heavy-duty filtration device.

 First Indoor Air Purifier for Air Purification

 In 1960s, a German engineer with his brother developed a simple air purifier system.
-This system comprised of a filter pad and used magnets to attach the air filters.
+Also, this system comprised of a filter pad and used magnets to attach the air filters.
 The filter trapped the dust present in the air.
-This purifying system became the first air purifier system used within households.
+Moreover, his purifying system became the first air purifier system used within households.
 During the use of this system, consumers noticed that the filter system can reduce asthma and allergy symptoms.

 Air purifiers today have developed from an early gas mask to suit the need of early factory worker to the self-standing systems for cleaning the air, as the very air we breathe has become hazardous.

-The current air purifiers technologies can be grouped into two categories:
+One can group the current air purifier technologies into two categories: